umbraco/UmbracoDocs/15/umbraco-cms/reference/cache/cache-seeding.md

 ## Seed key providers

-### Default implementations.
+### Default implementations

-By default, umbraco ships with two seed key providers for documents, and a single one for media.
+By default, Umbraco ships with two seed key providers for documents, and a single one for media.

 For documents there is the `ContentTypeSeedKeyProvider` this seeds all documents of the given Document Types specified through app settings.